perymimon/portfolio/projects/falling-sand/2/README.md

 ## Step 1: Symbolic Representation

-In the previous tutorial, we used `1` for sand and `0` for empty cell.
-Now, with more materials, we need more numbers to represent them. also  new materials can look around them to take decision. `Sand` just need to look down to decide if it “fall” down or diagonal so this state is just 3 cell we can mask from the whole 8 cells around the target cell and the definition of the sate can be represent with one int number in a bit level: `0b110` for example
+In the previous tutorial, we used `1` for sand and `0` for empty cells.
+Now, with more materials, we need more numbers to represent them.
+To simplify, we’ll use letters:

-So if we need more numbers for the materials and the state should include 8 or 9 cells . it lead to very long
-list of permutations just very hard to write by hand.
-3^9 is 19,684 permutations! and when we add fourte material 4^9 is 262,144 permutations. like :`012 222 012`

-We can tackle this with mask, as we do before, and focus just on the cells we want to test each time, and probably we will do that later.

-But now i want to focus on brute force and and make easy for us define state.

-First we need easy way to follow each material number.
-I choose to do so by using simple string. each material get a letter and each letter in the string have a built-in index that will represent the number of the the material in the grid. that very easy to retrieve by using `symbols.indexOf(‘W')`

 ```javascript
 const symbols = 'ASW'; // Air, Sand, Water